Fracture-Dislocation of the Midfoot (Lisfranc Injury)

 After ORIF, CT is usually done to confirm correct alignment.

-If surgery is not considered necessary, patients are immobilized, with no weight-bearing for ≥ 6 wk.
+If surgery is not considered necessary, patients are immobilized, ultimately with a cast, with no weight-bearing for ≥ 6 weeks.

 Lisfranc injuries (fracture-dislocation) involve disruption of ≥ 1 ligaments that stabilize the midfoot, sometimes disrupting ≥ 1 tarsometatarsal joints.